Sleighs/chat-plus/README.md

 ## Installation

+### Chrome Web Store

+ChatPlus is available in the Chrome Web Store.
+Check out the [ChatPlus for Rumble](https://chrome.google.com/webstore/detail/chatplus-for-rumble/odlcomopigapcpmlpmmmhlhegajembio?hl=en&authuser=0) extension page.

+### Manual Install

-Expected to be on the Chrome Web Store soon.
-Until then you can download it here and install it in Chrome extensions management tab.
+Alternatively, you can download the package zip file and install it in Chrome Extensions management tab.

 - Download the ChatPlus zip file [here](https://drive.google.com/file/d/1uQztTrUwIt_CuqE_ZA4mNUQlCsK-QlQ3/view?usp=sharing) from Google Drive or download this repository by clicking "Code" then "Download Zip".
 - Unzip the zip file.